Robert C. Wigton

 PO 200S: Diplomacy and International Relations

-Addresses challenges of dissolving global boundaries of international society.
-Uses case studies to examine how international actors with enduring cultural differences promote cooperation for mutual gain, advance national interests, and resolve differences through negotiation and compromise.
+A team based active learning course uses simulations to explore how international actors with enduring cultural differences promote cooperation for mutual gain, advance national interests, and resolve differences through negotiation and compromise.

 PO 201S: Power, Authority and Virtue